 However, as there was not engineering bandwidth to build the full flow on the mobile app, I created a notification banner on the main Prices page that could be implemented in the interim.
 The CTA button would take users to a mobile web page to make the payment.

 The biggest lesson I learned from this project was to get feedback from as many people as possible early in the design process.
 While the engineers were already building the designs of my original concept, I received feedback during a product review that the payment method screen was too complex.
-Consequently, I was challenged to explore a broader range of solutions that would be intuitive for all users, regardless of how many payment methods they had.
+Consequently, I was challenged to explore a broader range of designs that would be intuitive for all users, regardless of how many payment methods they had.

 I had the opportunity to work on several other projects during the course of my internship, but am unable to share them publicly.
 If you would like to know more about my experience, feel free to reach out.
-I also shared some of the lessons I learned over the summer in this blog post!
+I also shared some of the lessons I learned in this blog post!